Grid Modernization and Energy Storage Domain

 About Grid Modernization and Energy Storage

 America’s economy, national security, and health and safety of our citizens depends on the reliable delivery of electricity.
 The United States’ electric infrastructure is aging and being pushed to do more than what it was originally designed to do.
-Modernizing the grid to make it ‘smarter’ and more resilient through use of cutting-edge technologies, equipment, and controls that communicate and work together to deliver electricity more reliably and efficiently can greatly reduce the frequency of outages, reduce environmental impacts, and contribute to achieving net-zero emissions through efficient energy allocation and usage.
+Modernizing the grid to make it ‘smarter’ and more resilient through use of cutting-edge technologies, equipment, and controls that communicate and work together to deliver electricity more reliably and efficiently can greatly reduce the frequency of outages, reduce environmental impacts, and efficient energy allocation and usage.

 Emerging Technologies